 Ignore any website offer, newspaper ad or caller that guarantees a loan in exchange for an up-front fee.
 Legitimate lenders never guarantee that you will receive a loan before you apply or before they have checked out your credit status or contacted your references, especially if you have bad credit or no credit record.
 Be wary of anyone who tells you that they can provide loan approval by reviewing information you give over the phone without a credit check or who says you qualify for a loan at a competitive rate regardless of your credit history.

 Thoroughly investigate loan offers from unfamiliar companies.
 Ask for the company's physical location.
 Verify if the location actually exists by entering their address on the U.S. Postal Department website.
 Check the company's number and physical location in the phone book or from directory assistance, and call it to make sure that you are dealing with the company you think you are.
 Check the lender out with the Better Business Bureau.
-Check out questionable ads and Web site offers by calling Project Phonebusters in Canada toll-free at 1-888-495-8501, particularly if any payment or other communication to a Canadian location is requested.
 The Attorney General's office also may have helpful information.

 Do not wire money or send money orders for a loan.
 You have little recourse if there is a problem with wire transaction.
 Legitimate lenders do not pressure you to wire funds.
 Refuse to do business with anyone who encourages you to send money or act immediately.

 Do not make payment to an individual for a loan.
 No legitimate lending institution would make such a request.

 Steer clear of advance-fee offers that promise a credit card with a pre-approved limit and low interest rates for a fee.
 To pay the fee, you will be asked to give your bank account information and authorize an electronic draft to pay the fee.
 In most cases, the credit card never materializes, and the consumer's bank account is quickly drained.